 Benefits are funded by contributions and investment earnings.
-Contributions are made by active members of the Fund in accordance with the Local Government Pension Scheme Regulations 2013 and ranged from 2.75% to 12.5% of pensionable pay for the financial year ending 31 March 2021.
+Contributions are made by active members of the Fund in accordance with the Local Government Pension Scheme Regulations 2013 and ranged from 2.75% to 12.5% of pensionable pay for the financial year ending 31 March 2024.
 Employer contributions are set based on triennial actuarial funding valuations.
-The last such valuation was at 31 March 2019.
-Currently, employer contribution rates range from 7.7% to 33.3% of pensionable pay.
+The valuation relating to this year was at 31 March 2022.
+The employer contribution rates range from 0.0% to 31.8% of pensionable pay.